nancyliqn91/Dr.-Sillystringzs-Factory/README.md

 ## Description

-* The factory manager should be able to keep track of the factory's machine repairs, manage their engineers, and the machines they are licensed to fix.
+* The factory manager should be able to keep track of the factory's machine repairs, manage their engineers and the machines they are licensed to fix.
+* The factory manager should be able to see engineers' status, like whether idle or not; and the status of the machine, like is operational or not.
+* The factory manager should be able to track inspection dates to the machines and license renewal to the engineers.
+* The factory manager should be able to see a table for incidents, showing which engineer repaired which machine.

 ## Setup/Installation Requirements